The Mission Was Clear: Break the Mold

 The ingredients are strategically chosen and placed on the package to elevate the brand and make it feel and look more organic and premium.
 In addition to the premium brand positioning, the ingredients also help categorize and organize product lines within Anchor Hocking.
 For example, a specific line of glassware would feature the same color hue of ingredients (i.e. oranges and carrots) to help differentiate product lines at shelf.

-Before rolling out the new packaging to retailers, we conducted consumer testing to get to the heart of what catches someone's eye in aisle as well as what they want to read what impacts their purchase decision.
+Before rolling out the new packaging to retailers, we conducted consumer testing to get to the heart of what catches someone’s eye in aisle as well as what they want to read and what impacts their purchase decision.
 Results indicated that American-made is a big selling point.
 To highlight Anchor Hocking's century-plus American heritage—and defining difference among the competition—we crafted an American flag graphic paired with the phrase "American Made Glass Since 1905".